Order $150+, go to My Cart (on the top of the page), enter coupon code LOCKDOWNSALE2021

-Basilur Tea – The 5,000-year-old tradition maintained in high quality of tea, and presentation turned into a piece of art.
+Basilur Tea – The 5,000-year-old tradition maintained in Exclusive Premium Quality of tea, and Tea Caddies turned into a piece of art.

 We are proud to source some of the finest quality teas in the world and bring it right here to New Zealand for all of us to enjoy.
 Basilur Teas are very unique – it’s packed and shipped within a matter of days of harvesting, leaving all the goodness & freshness in tea.
 Basilur Teas are sourced and blended by master tea specialists with vast experience in fine teas.
 There’s a stunning variety of over 90 blends including classic teas and teasanes as well as with added pieces of fruits, flowers, berries, herbs and natural flavours that provide a delightful and refreshing tea drinking experience.
 The exquisite packaging and unique flavours of Basilur Tea make it a perfect gift for any occasion.